Despite being maligned, carbohydrates are how you get energy for your recovery.

+As well, many of us use sugar to ward off alcohol and drug cravings when we first get sober.
 In my early recovery, I consumed a diet high in refined carbohydrates, caffeine, and candy.
 I felt terrible about myself and my body.
-Having undertaken a nutrition coaching qualification, and lost 50 pounds, I now know how to fuel my body right.
-I’ll start by talking about each macronutrient and their role in the diet.
+Since then, I’ve undertaken a nutrition coaching qualification and lost 50 pounds.
+I now know how to fuel my body right!

 I’m not an advocate of cutting out any food group.
-I believe in a balanced diet including all food groups and all fats.
-An optimal diet is one that includes carbohydrates with a low GI.
-My advice is to eat unprocessed carbohydrates (low GI) that are high in fiber and that are digested slowly, since they’ll help sustainably control energy levels.
-These are whole oats, brown rice, legumes, nuts, bran, dried beans and peas, barley, dark green leafy vegetables, root vegetables (with the skin on).
-If you want to eat more processed carbohydrates (white potatoes, white breads, pasta, cereals and packaged oats), try and do so within 60 minutes of intense exercise which can quickly replenish carbohydrate stores.
+I believe in a balanced diet, including all food groups and all fats.
+An optimal diet is one that includes healthy carbohydrates—carbohydrates with a low glycemic index (GI).
+My advice is to eat unprocessed carbohydrates (low GI) that are high in fiber.
+These foods are digested slowly, so they’ll help sustainably control your energy levels.
+Low GI carbohydrates include whole oats, brown rice, legumes, nuts, bran, dried beans and peas, barley, dark green leafy vegetables, and root vegetables (with the skin on).
+If you want to eat more processed carbohydrates (white potatoes, white breads, pasta, cereals, and packaged oats), try to do so within 60 minutes of intense exercise.
+This allows them to quickly replenish your carbohydrate stores.

 Food is to fuel your body well and to be enjoyed.
-So, here’s one of my favourite recipes for a high fiber, whole grain breakfast.
-It’s super easy to make and will keep you full all morning until lunch.
+I know that for many people, eating better just seems so difficult that they stick with what they know … even if that’s not the best for them.
+So, here’s one of my favorite simple, healthy recipes for a high-fiber, whole-grain breakfast.
+It’s super easy to make and will keep you full and fueled all morning until lunch.
 Enjoy!

 Makes about 20 servings.
-Keep in airtight container in the refrigerator for a week.
+Keep in an airtight container in the refrigerator for a week.

-- 100g raisins (or other chopped dried fruit)
+- 100g (about 3/4 cup) raisins (or other chopped dried fruit or dried berries)